Foundation Fun Run 10/27

 It's not too late to support our PTA - please visit Barnwell PTA 2017.18 to learn about the many exciting events and activities our PTA has planned for this year, and click here to join our efforts and get involved.
 We need all our parents to partner with us to make this year our best year ever!

 Welcome to Barnwell!

 Do you know that we have students attending Barnwell that have families from all over the world?
-Our PTA has worked hard this year to welcome all our families to our wonderful school and has created the following "welcome" guides in multiple languages to make it a little easier to learn about our school and to get involved.
+Our PTA has created the following "welcome" guides in multiple languages to make it a little easier to learn about our school and to get involved.